 SEND is identified in many ways, by a health visitor when the child is young, or a class teacher once the child is in school, for example.
 Professionals in the local area are trained and skilled in preparing children for adulthood in partnership with their parents/carers.
 It is through strong partnership work that barriers to learning can be identified, addressed and support provided.

 Most children will be supported at their local mainstream school through quality first teaching and best endeavours.
 This should be coordinated via a SEND Support plan which will be reviewed with the parent/carer and child once a term.
 This will involve other professionals from Cognus when required, such as Educational Psychologists, Speech and Language therapists, Occupational therapists, Early Intervention team, and Autism team, as well as external professionals such as CAMHS, social care, paediatricians, to name a few.
+Find the Educational Psychology Service - Phone Consultations for Parents & School Staff (office form).

 The SEND team co-ordinate the statutory SEND processes, helping children and young people (aged 0 to 25) with exceptional educational needs and disabilities to meet their potential.
 The team ensures all professionals place the individual at the centre of everything they do.
 This is accomplished by knowing the individual and their family's views, wishes and aspirations.